entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > **Newly added character.**

 > - Do you mean the contact face?
 How to define narrow or wide?
 > - The overlying area of posterolateral margin of anterior median dorsal plate refers to the contact face where the anterior median dorsal plate overlap the posterior dorsolateral plate.
-In the _Xichonolepis_ collected in Wuding, the maximum width of the posterolateral overlying area of the anterior median dorsal plate is 5 cm, which gradually decreases from the posteriolateral corner towards the lateral corner.
-In the _Xichonolepis_ collected in the Pearl River source, the maximum width of the posterolateral overlying area of the anterior median dorsal plate is 2 cm, which gradually decreases from the posteriolateral corner towards the lateral corner, and disappearing at approximately 3/4 of the length of the posterolateral margin.
+In the _Xichonolepis_ collected in Wuding, the maximum width of the posterolateral overlying area of the anterior median dorsal plate is 5 mm, which gradually decreases from the posteriolateral corner towards the lateral corner.
+In the _Xichonolepis_ collected in the Pearl River source, the maximum width of the posterolateral overlying area of the anterior median dorsal plate is 2 mm, which gradually decreases from the posteriolateral corner towards the lateral corner, and disappearing at approximately 3/4 of the length of the posterolateral margin.

 97. Index r3 between anterior and posterior divisions of posterior median dorsal plate: r3<300 (0); r3>=300 (1).